Sportive Breaks

 Professional riders tackling the Mont Ventoux Tour de France stage

 You are in the finish town again today.
-This is an incredible experience to see the race from this close up.
-As yesterday the whole town will be extremely busy as it is THE place to be.
+This is an incredible experience to see the race close up.
+Just like yesterday, the whole town will be extremely busy as it is THE place to be.
 If you are planning to eat out please reserve in advance.
+This time the riders will come up via the Col de Sarenne.

 Daily Highlights